criscrispy/GameStore/docs/source/development.rst

 Setup
 -----
-1) Install supported *Python interpreter* versions.
+1) Install supported *Python interpreter* versions with ``python-dev``.
 If using Ubuntu you can use command

   .. code-block:: bash

-     sudo apt-get install python3.5
+     sudo apt-get install python3.5 python3.5-dev

 2) Install *Virtualenv* for creating isolated Python environments.